DylnH/Engineering_4_Notebook/README.md

 ### Assignment Description

-For this assignment, we had to used an accelerometer and a LCD screen.
-We merged two pieces of preexisting code to display the X, Y, & Z accelerations on the screen.
-We also used These libraries → [SSD1306,](https://github.com/DylnH/Engineering_4_Notebook/tree/main/Adafruit_Python_SSD1306) [LSM303](https://github.com/DylnH/Engineering_4_Notebook/tree/main/Adafruit_Python_LSM303)
+For this assignment, we created a dot that moves on the LCD display based off of values gathered by an accelerometer and it can run whenever the pi boots, or whenever it has power.

 ### Evidence